frozen-signal/Apple_IIe_MMU_IOU/readme.md

 ![IOU](https://img.shields.io/badge/IOU-Fully_Functionnal_*-green)<br/>
 ![MMU](https://img.shields.io/badge/MMU-Partially_Functionnal_**-yellow)<br/>

 \* The IOU has not been tested extensively for the moment, but has no known issue.
-There are also some small enhancements still missing.
+There are also some small enhancements still missing.<br/>
 \** The MMU is still in development and is likely to have problems.

 # Apple IIe MMU and IOU custom ICs